UnitTestBot/kosat/docs/trail.md

 TODO: propagation queue

 [More info about trail](https://users.aalto.fi/~tjunttil/2020-DP-AUT/notes-sat/cdcl.html#trails), it is version without storing propagation queue on the trail.
-But almost every modern SAT-solver stores literals to propagate right on the trail.
+But almost all modern SAT-solvers store literals to propagate right on the trail.